-Subject Detail Delegated by: Delegated to: Applications To approve or reject applications deposited under Building Regulations, except applications which require a relaxation of Reg.
+Subject Dotail Dologated by Dologotod to: Subject Detail To approve or reject applications deposited Delegated by: Delegated to: Applications To approve or reject applications deposited under Building Regulations, except applications which require a relaxation of Reg.
 B1 (Means of Escape) and to determine matters arising from the following associated statutory provisions:- Highways Act 1989 (Sections 169, 172 & 173) Building Act 1984 (Sections 8, 15, 16, 18-30, 32, 33, 36, 71, 72 (1)(b), 80, 81.
-Exec Head of Planning & Regeneration / Building Control Manager Taking Action To take action as appropriate under the following enactments:- Public Health Act 1936 Section 262.
-Local Government (Miscellaneous Provisions) Act 1976 - Dangerous Excavations. - Building Act 1984, Sections 77 and 78.
-Exec Head of Planning & Regeneration / Building Control Manager As above Head of Planning & Regeneration / Building Control Manager / Principal Solicitor Entering Premises To enter premises for the purposes of enforcement and administering the Building Regulations and appropriate provisions of the Building Act 1984 as set out above and additionally Section 94.
+Exec Head of Planning & Regeneration / Building Control Manager Taking Action To take action as appropriate under the following enactments:- Exec Head of Planning & Public Health Act 1936 Section 262.
+Regeneration / Building Control Manager Local Government (Miscellaneous Provisions) Act 1976 - Dangerous Excavations.
+As above - Building Act 1984, Sections 77 and 78.
+Head of Planning & Regeneration / Building Control Manager / Principal Solicitor Entering Premises To enter premises for the purposes of enforcement and administering the Building Regulations and appropriate provisions of the Building Act 1984 as set out above and additionally Section 94.
 Exec Head of Planning & Regeneration / Building Control Manager